determined-ai/determined/sprinkle/user-facing/low-level.md

 import torch

 def build_model(learning_rate):
-    # the model is silly, the real focus is on the Generic API
+    # the model is silly, the real focus is on the Core API
     model = nn.Linear(1, 1, False)

     loss_fn = torch.nn.MSELoss()